AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/control-browser.md

 ```csharp
 App.NavigationService.Navigate("http://demos.bellatrix.solutions/");
 ```
-There is more about the App class in the next sections.However, it is the primary point where you access the Bellatrix services.
-It comes from the WebTest class as a property.Here we use the Bellatrix navigation service to navigate to the demo page.
+There is more about the App class in the next sections.However, it is the primary point where you access the BELLATRIX services.
+It comes from the WebTest class as a property.Here we use the BELLATRIX navigation service to navigate to the demo page.
 ```csharp
 var promotionsLink = App.ElementCreateService.CreateByLinkText<Anchor>("Promotions");
 ```